 An acquisition (in German also called "Zulegung"), on the other hand, is a process in which a foundation transfers its assets to another already existing foundation and is then dissolved.
 These transactions are not uncommon but require a thorough examination of the original intentions of the founders and a clear definition of the future activities of the remaining foundation.

-Even associations and federations can merge subject to certain conditions.
+Even associations can merge subject to certain conditions.
 There are multiple reasons for this such as:

 - absence of public funding;